 Different approaches/models have been employed in the study of how immigrants influence TB development in their host country.

 DNA fingerprint is a biomedical method that can track TB transmitting path by comparing the genes of TB virus.
-Lillebaek et al. (2001), Borgdorff et al. (2000), Dahle et al. (2007) used DNA fingerprint to find the magnitude of TB transmission between immigrants and local residents in Denmark, U.S, and Sweden.
+Lillebaek et al. (2001), Borgdorff et al. (2000), Dahle et al. (2007) used DNA fingerprint to find the magnitude of TB transmission between immigrants and local residents in Denmark, U.S., and Sweden.
 The results showed that the inter transmissions between immigrants and residents are limited in these areas.
 However, this conclusion cannot be applied to Singapore, considering the huge proportion of immigrants in the total population, as well as the characteristic of quick flowing.
 Weis et al. (2001) studied the TB transmission between foreign-born people (including immigrants and nonimmigrant visitors) and local born people, finding the nonimmigrant visitors to be an important source of tuberculosis.
 In spite of high accuracy of this approach, it is difficult to study big group because of its high cost.

 A widely used mathematic approach is SIR model and its extended versions (Kermack and McKendrick, 1932; Bailey 1957; Anderson and May, 1992).
 SIR model uses differential equations to describe disease transmission between compartmental groups with different disease status, such as Susceptible, Infected, and Recovery.
 Jia et al. (2008) studied TB transmission between immigrants and resident people using SIR model.
 The TB transmitting happened inside and between immigrants and resident people is modeled by two set of SIR equations respectively.
 Zhou et al. (2008) studied TB transmission in Canadian-born and foreign-born populations, and found out that the immigrant LTBI cases have significant influence on the overall TB incidence rate in Canada.
 However, SIR model has its limitations.
 The obvious one is that it is difficult to capture the heterogeneous nature of individuals.
 For example, a default assumption in SIR is that the population is randomly mixed, i.e., each individual has an equal chance to contact with each other.
 It is not true in the real world.
 The second is that it is difficult to describe TB transmitting along social network, which is the basic mechanism for infectious diseases to spread.
 Although Eames et.al.
 (2008) discussed the integration of social network and SIR model, but the whole system become extremely complex and difficult to resolve.